In 2011, during a routine physical, Lee Silverstein’s doctor told him, "You’re 50, go get a colonoscopy."

 He successfully completed both.
 Then his life really changed.

 While working at a career college, Lee got a call from a friend who needed meeting space and wanted to use an empty classroom.
 Being a good host, and being curious about the meeting, he sat in on it.

 "It was like a lighting bolt hit me," he says.
 "I had to start a podcast.
 I needed to help people who had heard the three words that I’d heard, 'You’ve got cancer,' to give them hope and let them know that this isn’t an immediate death sentence."

-Today The Colon Cancer Podcast has dozens of episodes, interviewing cancer survivors (caregivers/med professionals), educating people about colon cancer, and sharing stories of hope.
+Today We Have Cancer has dozens of episodes, interviewing cancer survivors (caregivers/med professionals), educating people about colon cancer, and sharing stories of hope.

-Lee isn’t doing “big numbers.”
+Lee isn’t doing "big numbers" with his podcast.
 In fact, he’s never had a single episode get more than 1000 downloads.

 Yet he has three paying sponsors.
 To them, the number of downloads Lee gets is an afterthought to reaching some people in a very targeted market.

 What he talks about isn’t always pretty.
 Colon cancer isn’t exactly the kind of thing most podcast listeners are interested in.